top of page

 There are so many memories and photographs during this period, which I had been summarizing on a blog: https://leftyangler.blogspot.com (this was formerly linked under Blog/Fishing Report.
 As years passed by, this format grew too old.
 I intend to keep it as long as Blogspot itself exists.)

 Again, life was good.
 Job seemed steady.
-But the life continuously evolves whether we like or not, or whether we intend or not.
+But the life continuously evolves whether we like it or not, or whether we intend or not.
 By summer 2010, I felt I was repeating the similar patterns, almost all like routines, for fishing in eastern WA and visiting MT/YNP.
 Perhaps I would look further west toward the coast and try steelhead and salmon?
 Then my employment conditions changed.
 I don't go details but one thing I can mention is that there had been no improvements in dairy industry, been involved for 7 full years.
 Same cycles (of dramas and stories) that I grew tired of.
 I resigned in October 2010.
 Of course, my fly-fishing was the part of this decision.
 In September, I was fishing one of tributaries of Yakima River.
 With 6-wt rod, streamers, and full-sinking line, I was targeting larger Westslope Cutthroat.
 By larger, I mean 14 to 16 inches that look good on the blog!!
 As I was stripping streamers, I felt I snagged a log or rock.
 Next moment, this supposed log started to move upstream.........!?
 It was a humongous fish!!
 Brown trout!?
 No, there couldn't be.
 Then.....it must be salmon!!??
 My knees buckled like Elvis Presley from overexcitement and fear.
 I chased him upstream, rushing on the bank.
 It wasn't an ideal stretch for "beaching".
 Certainly my net hanging in the back was useless.
 Yet I found a tiny break on the bank where I could pull him in, otherwise I wouldn't know if there would be any more structures like that upstream and getting afraid of line or knot breaking.
 I was able to drag him in........
 It was a fresh run King Salmon with the scent of ocean.

 It measured 34-inch long and estimated 20-pound or so.
 I was fishing with a short leader composed of 20- and 15-pound test plus the streamer was tied on a salmon hook.
 From the mouth of Columbia River to where I was would be over 400 miles on the road distance.
 Besides that immense distance, he must have had passed more than several dams/ladders and all kinds of fishing tricks posed by human.
 I was so moved.
 And I felt "this is it.
 I caught the most of fish imaginable and available in this part of WA".